 The maximum number of credits that may be accepted for transfer is limited by OCAD U's residency policy, which requires a student to complete a minimum of 50% of her/his graduation requirements at OCAD U. As well, two out of a student's three final semesters prior to graduation (assuming completion of 2.5 credits per semester), including the final one, must be completed in residence at OCAD U.

-Students who have completed OCAD U credit courses before admission to a program may request that these courses be credited towards their program requirements.
-Approval is granted at the discretion of the appropriate Dean from the Faculty of Art, Design or Liberal Studies.
+Students who have completed OCAD U credit courses before formal admission to a program may request that these courses be credited towards their program requirements.
+Approval is granted at the discretion of the appropriate Dean in the appropriate Faculty Office.
 For more information about Special Student Status please click here.

 Second Credential Policy